MateusRodriguesCosta/giftCard-poc/readme.md

 # This is current brainstorm of the API business logic:

 ### Create new gift card:
- Issue new card requires nothing, the system should allow zero balance at start and provide **secure generated code**.
+ Issue new card requires nothing, the system should allow zero balance at start and provide **secure generated code** via Apache Commons Validator luhn method.
 ### Bulk Operations (create and update):
  Each card must have valid code, balance, and status.
 ### Update gift card balance: